Yinghao-Li/CHMM-ALT/README.md

 The data construction program may need the specified versions of `spaCy` and `AllenNLP`.
 The model training program should be compatible with any package version.

-[5/21/2022] Made the submodule "seqlbtoolkit" an external package that should be install with `pip`.

-**Note**: This repo contains submodules.
-Cloning this repo does not automatically clone any files in the submodule folder.
-To get those files, use `git submodule update --init` ([ref](https://git-scm.com/book/en/v2/Git-Tools-Submodules)).

 ## 2. Dataset Construction

 The dataset construction program for the `NCBI-Disease`, `BC5CDR` and `LaptopReview` datasets is modified from the `wiser` project ([paper](http://cs.brown.edu/people/sbach/files/safranchik-aaai20.pdf))